Pae Mu Ka: Legacy

-Pae Mu Ka played a part in popularizing rap mixed with used of traditional performance in Ghana, contributing to the acceptance of the genre.
+Pae Mu Ka played a part in popularizing rap mixed with use of traditional performance in Ghana, contributing to the acceptance of the genre.
 The album serves as a model for hiplife rap albums.

 Okra Tom Dawidi, one of many Ghanaian artists influenced by the album, recounts how the album was a source of inspiration for his musical pursuit.

 That was the album that made me fall in love with hiplife.
 When it comes to the Pae Mu Ka album, from "Intro" to "Outro", they are all creative masterpieces.
 And during that time, the album was being played everywhere.
 A tribute song to Kwame Nkrumah, [then there was] "Yaanom" [...] the one with Cy Lover [too]—"Agorɔ No Asɔ", and [the posse cut] "Ma Mendwen Meho." [...]
 That album still ranks as many people's favorite.

 Pure Akan (stylized as Pure AkAN), considered as many as hiplife's true purists nowadays, shares how the album had a lasting impact on him.

 Pae Mu Ka was the "it" album for me, right from my first listen.
 I even remember how my friends and I had to save money to buy the cassette.
 It was the album that I could connect with and sing along to, especially since he was rapping in Twi. [...]
 The album influenced the sound of the time and even the way people listened to music because the lyricism on that album was truly sublime and after it came out, everything changed.
 My first public performance was a rendition of "Yaanom" at a friend's birthday party.
 I started rapping in Twi because Pae Mu Ka proved that it could be done at such a high level and the album opened an avenue for me to explore music and express myself boldly through rap.

 To marked the album's 20th anniversary, on 9 November 2019, a concert were performed at Accra International Conference Centre by Obrafour, along with Reggie Rockstone, Stonebwoy, Sarkodie, Ofori Amponsah, Kofi B, Lilwin, Medikal, M.anifest, Bisa Kdei, Ras Kuuku, EL, Wendy Shay, Strongman, Edem, Tic (the "c" stylized in all caps), Efya and King Promise.

 A documentary centered around the album and Obrafour's journey in the music industry was announced by Hammer, set to premiere in Silverbird Cinemas, Accra on September 27, 2019, but was postponed and eventually suspended due to production issues.
 A novel is also in the works in honour of Pae Mu Ka.